apparebit/shantay/README.md

 ### 2.3 Summary Statistics: meta.json and Three Parquet Files

-*Shantay* also maintains the following files inside the root directory:
+*Shantay* also maintains the following files inside the root directory with working data:

   - `meta.json` contains an object with the `filter` used for selecting the working data and some statistics about `releases`. `batch_count` must be the